fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - David Berreby, [The Obesity Era](https://aeon.co/essays/blaming-individuals-for-obesity-may-be-altogether-wrong), *Aeon* (June 2013).

 {% include alert.html class='danger' title='Weekly reflection' text="
-What is the role of nutrition science and research in understanding obesity?
+Show me you've done the readings for this week by addressing the following: What is the role of nutrition science and research in understanding obesity?
 What is the food industry's role?
 What is the government's role?
 What _should_ they be compared to what they are?
+As always, USE THE READINGS to answer the question.
+This is going to be a larger factor in evaluations going forward.
 "%}